-Today, the American Antitrust Institute (AAI) released the patent chapter of its forthcoming Transition Report on Competition Policy to the 45th President of the United States.
-The chapter is entitled Challenging Anticompetitive Acquisitions and Enforcement of Patents.
-This release is the third in a series of previews in which the AAI will make select chapters of the transition report available for download in advance of the November election.
+Today, the American Antitrust Institute (AAI) released the entrepreneurship and innovation chapter of its forthcoming Transition Report on Competition Policy to the 45th President of the United States.
+The chapter is entitled Entrepreneurship, Innovation, and Antitrust.
+This release is the fourth in a series of previews in which the AAI will make select chapters of the transition report available for download in advance of the November election.